Thomasjkeel/jsmetrics/docs/index.rst

   - preprint now available on `EGUsphere <https://egusphere.copernicus.org/preprints/2023/egusphere-2023-661/>`_
   - example jupyter notebooks on `Github <https://github.com/Thomasjkeel/jsmetrics-examples>`_

-The package currently contains *17* jet statistics and jet core algorithms (complete or in final verification), and you can find more information about them in :ref:`Metrics & Algorithms`
+The package currently contains *17* jet statistics and jet core algorithms (complete or in final verification), and you can find a full list of them :ref:`here <Metrics & Algorithms>`

 How to Install